Settlement Loan Considerations

 Key considerations for anyone exploring a litigation settlement loan

-A settlement loan from BridgePoint can be an invaluable resource when trying to make it through the litigation process.
-However, every situation is different.
-The following are key considerations for anyone exploring a litigation settlment loan.
+A settlement loan from BridgePoint can be a lifeline for accident victims struggling to make it through the litigation process.
+However, every situation is different and borrowing against a future settlement may not be the best solution.
+The following are key considerations for anyone exploring a litigation settlement loan.